JpHoooo/unity-modbus485-windsensor/README.md

 ![port](https://github.com/JpHoooo/unity-modbus485-windsensor/blob/master/Preview/port.png)

-## ⭐ Third step：Open the unity project & Modify the port in the code
+## ⭐ Step 4：Open the unity project & Modify the port in the code

 See the red box in the picture below, please make changes according to the COM port on the picture in the second step